sifive/wake/share/doc/wake/logging.md

 Based on command line flags and its log level, each logger's output will be directed to zero or more of wake's outputs streams.
-Depending on the logger's color control and command line flags, additional formatting can be applied.

 For `wake`'s own stdout, the logger's color & intensity are used to apply additional formatting to the output before displaying it.